American Melody Carriages

-Kaliga pronounced Kah-ly-jah, is the foundation of American Melody Carriages.
+Kaliga pronounced Kah-lye-jah, is the foundation of American Melody Carriages.
 His name comes from the character in a country song made popular by both Hank Williams Sr., and Charley Pride.
 A Belgian-Standardbred cross with a go-go-go attitude, he has many years of experience, and is now our resident retiree.
-At 29 years of age, he remains healthy, active, and spunky, often running and bucking like a youngster.
+At 30 years of age, he remains healthy, active, and spunky, often running and bucking like a youngster.
 A common question when people find out his age is "How long do horses usually live?"
 In general, it is common for horses to live a life-span of 30 to 35 years.
-He is used on rare occasions for light-duty work such as lead-around rides, or acting as the caparisoned horse in funerals so that he doesn't get too bored, and still has a sense of purpose, however, his biggest job now is enjoying a buffet of food, and enjoying treats and maybe a little petting from visitors if he's in the mood for attention.
-He enjoys a thorough brushing, and especially loves to be scratched on his chest and neck.
+He is used on rare occasions for light-duty work such as lead-around rides, or acting as the caparisoned horse in funerals so that he doesn't get too bored, and still has a sense of purpose, however, his biggest job now is enjoying a buffet of food, and enjoying treats and petting from visitors if he's in the mood for attention.
+He enjoys a thorough brushing, and especially loves to be scratched on his belly, chest and neck.

 He has been the go-to horse for weddings and events, and was in both the Nashville and Donelson Christmas parades.
 He also escorted the "Virgin Mary" in a Christmas production at Cornerstone Nashville Church in Madison.